 But why is this little fish so well-known from Florida to Maine that it has so many names?
 Packed with nutritional value, menhaden are filter feeders that consume plankton and in turn are food for striped bass, bluefish, gray trout (weakfish), and other important fish, as well as marine mammals and sea birds like gannets, ospreys, and loons.
 Though the boney, oily, unappetizing fish won't appear on any dinner menus anytime soon, they are a critical link in the marine food web.
 This little unsung hero converts the energy stored in algae and the tiny, shrimplike plankton that they eat into high-energy, high-protein food for many of our favorite predators.

 Despite its importance, the future of this critical fish is in jeopardy.
 The Chespeake Bay, which has historically been the most important nursery area for Atlantic menhaden, is not seeing the number of young menhaden it has historically, raising concerns for scientists, anglers, and anyone who cares about the health of the Bay.

 Names and nicknames for all the critters in the Bay and its rivers and streams are a fun part of the rich culture of the Chesapeake.
 For "the most important fish in the sea," menhaden works most places, bunker is always safe in Virginia, and LY works most of the time in Maryland.
 Learn 'em all.

 Issues in this Post

-Fisheries Amendment 3 for Atlantic Menhaden Atlantic Menhaden Conservation Fisheries Fishing Sustainability Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Hampton Roads Office Maryland Office, Annapolis Virginia Office, Richmond
+Fisheries Amendment 3 for Atlantic Menhaden Atlantic Menhaden Conservation Fisheries Fishing Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Hampton Roads Office Maryland Office, Annapolis Virginia Office, Richmond